-Small, independent developers are not allowed to include any overtly sexual content .
+- Small, independent developers are not allowed to include any overtly sexual content .
 This includes pictures of women in bathing suits.

 depict overtly sexual images of scantily clad women, but aren't allowed to depict actual nudity.
 Fashion magazines appear to be in this category too.

-Netflix can stream movies to the iPad with whatever content it chooses, including full nudity,
+- Netflix can stream movies to the iPad with whatever content it chooses, including full nudity,

 Apple have been pandering to the censorial nutters of the Parents Television Council.
 So perhaps no surprises that the PTC are singing the praises of Apple.